 Make sure you speak to your pet supplier to find the best product to keep your pond in a suitable condition.
 In doing so, you will be providing your fish with sufficient living conditions.

-Certain foods can minimise wastage and keep your pond water in good condition, making it easier to look after.
+Certain foods can minimize wastage and keep your pond water in good condition, making it easier to look after.

 When it comes to choosing the food you buy, this will depend on two factors: